Large rainbow cliques in randomly perturbed dense graphs: Properties of

 \begin{remark} {\em The assertion of Proposition~\ref{prop:Yoshi} can be found in the proof of Lemma 5.3 in~\cite{KKM14}.
 This lemma relies on various additional results.
-In order to obtain the bound $1 - \Omega \left(n^{-b} \right)$ stated in Proposition~\ref{prop:Yoshi}, one has to verify that the assertion of Lemma 3.3 from~\cite{KKM14} holds with this probability (as opposed to simply a.a.s. as is stated there).
-This is indeed the case, and the bound $1 - \Omega \left(n^{-b} \right)$ can be traced back to Theorem 1.1 in~\cite{FO05}, which is used in the proof of the aforementioned Lemma 3.3.} \end{remark}
+In order to obtain the bound $1 - \Omega \left(n^{-b} \right)$ stated in Proposition~\ref{prop:Yoshi}, one has to verify that the assertion of Lemma 3.3 from~\cite{KKM14} holds with this probability (as opposed to simply a.a.s.\ as is stated there).
+The latter asserts that certain properties are a.a.s. satisfied by $G \sim \mathbb{G}(n,p)$ for an appropriate choice of $p$.
+Lemma~5.3 of~\cite{KKM14} is a deterministic lemma that delivers the graph $\Gamma_\psi$, defined in Proposition~\ref{prop:Yoshi}, in any graph satisfying the properties stated in~\cite[Lemma~3.3]{KKM14}.
+The aforementioned bound $1 - \Omega \left(n^{-b} \right)$ on the success probability of~\cite[Lemma~3.3]{KKM14} can indeed be attained and this can be traced back to~\cite[Theorem~1.1]{FO05}, which is used in the proof of~\cite[Lemma~3.3]{KKM14}.} \end{remark}

-The argument of~\cite{KKM14} entails an application of the so called {\em embedding lemma} associated with K{\L}R (see~\cite[Lemma~3.9]{KKM14}) to $\Gamma_\psi$; thus ensuring at least one rainbow copy of $H$.
-As our aim is set on supersaturation of rainbow copies of $H$, we replace~\cite[Lemma~3.9]{KKM14} with an application of the so called {\em one-sided counting lemma} associated with K{\L}R, namely~\cite[Theorem~1.6(i)]{CGSS14}.
+The argument of~\cite{KKM14} entails an application of the so-called {\em embedding lemma} associated with the K{\L}R-theorem (see~\cite[Lemma~3.9]{KKM14}) to $\Gamma_\psi$; thus ensuring at least one rainbow copy of $H$.
+As our aim is set on supersaturation of rainbow copies of $H$, we replace~\cite[Lemma~3.9]{KKM14} with an application of the so-called {\em one-sided counting lemma} associated with the K{\L}R-theorem, namely~\cite[Theorem~1.6(i)]{CGSS14}.

 \begin{theorem} {\em~\cite[Theorem~1.6(i)]{CGSS14}} For every $d > 0$ and every strictly $2$-balanced graph $H$, there exist positive constants $\zeta_{\ref{thm:KLR}}, \xi_{\ref{thm:KLR}}$ and an integer $n_0 > 0$ such that the following holds.
 For every $\eta > 0$, there exists a constant $C_{\ref{thm:KLR}} > 0$ such that $\Gnp$ admits the following property with probability at least $1 - e^{- \Omega_{H,d,\eta}(pn^2)}$, whenever $p := p(n) \geq C_{\ref{thm:KLR}} n^{- 1/m_2(H)}$ and $n \geq n_0$.
-For every $\ell \geq \eta n$ and $m \geq d pn^2$ and for every subgraph $\Gamma \subseteq \Gnp$ satisfying $\Gamma \in \G(H,\ell,m,p,\zeta_{\ref{thm:KLR}})$, it holds that
+For every $\ell \geq \eta n$ and $m \geq d pn^2$, and for every subgraph $\Gamma \subseteq \Gnp$ satisfying $\Gamma \in \G(H,\ell,m,p,\zeta_{\ref{thm:KLR}})$, it holds that

 \end{theorem}

 Proposition~\ref{prop:Yoshi} and Theorem~\ref{thm:KLR} imply the following rainbow supersaturation result for $\Gnp$.